Undivided Attention: Are Intermediate Layers Necessary for BERT?: Analysis of Intermediate Layers

-To better understand the importance of intermediate layers in BERT-type architectures, we analyze the self-attention blocks of both unmodified and modified BERT\textsubscript{BASE} networks using the centered kernel alignment (CKA) similarity metric.
+In this section, we analyze the similarities of self-attention blocks of unmodified and modified BERT\textsubscript{BASE} networks using centered kernel alignment (CKA) \cite{kornblith2019similarity} to better understand the importance of intermediate layers.
 The CKA similarity metric has useful properties such as invariance to both orthogonal transformations and isotropic scaling which is important when comparing architecturally similar but not identical networks.

-We follow the procedure in \cite{kornblith2019similarity} and perform the similarity analysis over multiple pre-training and fine-tuning trials of the unmodified and modified BERT\textsubscript{BASE} networks.
-However, due to limited computational resources, performing an averaged CKA similarity analysis with multiple trials of fully pre-trained networks is not feasible.
-Instead, unmodified and modified BERT\textsubscript{BASE} networks are partially pre-trained for 100,000 steps with a batch size of 256 and then fully fine-tuned.
+We follow the procedure in \cite{kornblith2019similarity} and perform the similarity analysis over multiple pre-training and fine-tuning trials of the unmodified ($n$= 1) and modified BERT\textsubscript{BASE} ($n$=2, 3) networks.
+A total of 5 trials for each unmodified and modified BERT\textsubscript{BASE} network are pre-trained and then fine-tuned (see sections \ref{section:pre_training} and \ref{section:fine_tuning}).

-All BERT\textsubscript{BASE} networks denoted as \texttt{Unmodified} or \texttt{Modified} are first partially pre-trained.
-All networks denoted \texttt{Untrained} are not pre-trained and have their weights initialized randomly.
-However, \textit{all} networks are fully fine-tuned using SQuAD v1.1.
+All BERT\textsubscript{BASE} networks denoted as \texttt{Unmodified} or \texttt{Modified} are first fully pre-trained while networks denoted \texttt{Untrained} are not pre-trained and have their weights initialized randomly.
+However, \textit{all} networks are fine-tuned using SQuAD v1.1.
 This training procedure is used so that the similarity analysis is applied to only fine-tuned networks.
-The fine-tuning results for each network are shown in Table \ref{tab:unmodified_modified_partial_pre_train_squad_results}.

 After fine-tuning, each BERT\textsubscript{BASE} network is used to encode the same 500 sentences from the WebText \cite{Gokaslan2019OpenWeb} data set to produce output activations from each of the self-attention blocks.
 These output activations are then used as the input to linear-kernel CKA.